 SENIOR VICE PRESIDENT / GENERAL MANAGER

-Stan Bowman is in his 15th season with the Blackhawks and his sixth as Vice President/General Manager, having been named to the position on Sept.
-7, 2010.
+Stan Bowman is in his 15th season with the Blackhawks and his first as Senior Vice President/General Manager, having been promoted to the position on Jan.
+26, 2016.
 Bowman was originally named the ninth General Manager in Blackhawks history on July 14, 2009, after eight years in the Blackhawks Hockey Operations Department.

 Bowman and his father, Senior Advisor to Hockey Operations Scotty Bowman, are part of an elite group, becoming the 10th father-son GM tandem in the history of the NHL and just the fourth pair to have each of their names inscribed on the Stanley Cup.

 Bowman was named to Crain’s Chicago Business “40 under 40” Class of 2010.
 The prestigious announcement is given out to 40 business executives under the age of 40 in Chicago each year and recognizes the tremendous accomplishments of the individuals chosen.
 He was inducted into the Chicagoland Sports Hall of Fame on Sept.
 16, 2015.

 Bowman graduated from the University of Notre Dame in 1995 with degrees in finance and computer applications.
 When he arrived at the Blackhawks in 2000, Bowman worked extensively on financial budgets and developed programs to track player movement and player evaluation.
 He was born in Montreal, where his father was coaching at the time.